sgrigorev/espruino-web-led/README.md

 The `index.js` contains logic of several modes of operation of the LED strip, e.g. blink, rainbow, running dots.
 These modes can be changed through the web interface.
 The html page also displays information about the temperature and humidity in the room from the connected DHT22 sensor.

+On first boot the wifi starts in access point mode with `Espruino_Server` SSID.
+Connect to it and type `192.168.4.1` in the browser to open web interface.

+If you wish to connect to an existing wifi network you need open `/wifi` page, type SSID and password, click submit and reboot the microcontroller.

 ## Used hardware

 1. [ESP8266 NodeMCU microcontroller](https://aliexpress.ru/item/32520574539.html?sku_id=59096362340&spm=a2g2w.productlist.search_results.0.32fd4aa6JYIUfF)